Peter-Chong/Podcast-Recommendation-System/README.md

 ## [Exploratory Data Analysis](https://nbviewer.jupyter.org/github/Peter-Chong/Podcast-Recommendation-System/blob/main/notebook/Exploratory%20Data%20Analysis.ipynb)

 One interesting analysis I did was a network graph.
 Given a podcast, the data I scrapped would include what other subscriber of that podcast also subscribes to.
-Hence, we can create a network graph to visualize those relationship.
+Hence, we can create a network graph to visualize those relationships.
 However, 4,460 podcasts are too much to be visualized in a 2-dimensional graph.
-Hence, we'll just look into one of the genre, namely education genre.
+Hence, we'll just look into one of the genres, namely the education genre.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/map.png" />

 Other than that, I have also created a word cloud plot for each genre.
-The bigger words shows the word that are most frequently used in the podcast description.
-For example, gardening and game is two common words in the Leisure genre, life and expert in Health & Fitness genre and interview and musician in Music genre.
+The bigger the word is, the more frequent it is used in the podcast's description.
+For example, gardening and game is two common words in the Leisure genre, life and expert in Health & Fitness genre and interview and musician in the Music genre.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/leisure.png" />